PolMine/GermaParlTEI/README.md

 One big advantage of publishing the TEI files of the GermaParl corpus at GitHub is that the issues tracker can be used to raise issues.
 Your feedback is highly welcome!
-We hope we can gradually improve data quality, and the flaws you come accross are essential for the progress we can make.
+We hope we can gradually improve data quality.
+Flaws you come accross are essential for the progress that can be made to improve data quality.